A Novel Approach to Neutrino-Hydrogen Measurements: Selection of -H Interactions

 where we use similar notations as in \eq{eq:lnHin}.
-Figure~\ref{fig:Hsel-likeHdis} shows the distributions of $\ln \lambda_4^{\rm H}$+$\ln \lambda_{\rm IN}^{\rm H}$ for the H signal and the C background in $\nu_\mu p \to \mu^- \pi^+ X$ and $\bar \nu_\mu p \to \mu^+ \pi X$ topologies.
+Figure~\ref{fig:Hsel-likeHdis} shows the distributions of $\ln \lambda_4^{\rm H}$+$\ln \lambda_{\rm IN}^{\rm H}$ for the H signal and the C background in $\nu_\mu p \to \mu^- \pi^+ X$ and $\bar \nu_\mu p \to \mu^+ \pi^- X$ topologies.
 Table~\ref{tab:effpur} summarizes the efficiency and purity in the selection of both $\nu_\mu p \to \mu^- p \pi^+ X$ and $\bar \nu_\mu p \to \mu^+ p \pi^- X$ processes on H with a cut on $\ln \lambda_4^{\rm H}$+$\ln \lambda_{\rm IN}^{\rm H}$ maximizing the sensitivity of the analysis.
 Similar results are obtained with $\ln \lambda^{\rm H}$+$\ln \lambda_{\rm IN}^{\rm H}$.

-\subsubsection{Selection of $\nu_\mu p \to \mu^- n \pi^+ \pi^+ X$ and $\bar \nu_\mu p \to \mu^+ n \pi \pi X$}
+\subsubsection{Selection of $\nu_\mu {\rm H} \to \mu^- n \pi^+ \pi^+ X$ and $\bar \nu_\mu {\rm H} \to \mu^+ n \pi \pi X$}

 In this section we discuss the selection of the subsamples of the inelastic $\nu_\mu p$ and $\bar \nu_\mu p$ CC interactions on H with a detected neutron in the final state and different from the $\mu^+ n \pi^0$ topologies (Sec.~\ref{sec:numubarpi0}).
 These samples are complementary with respect to the similar ones with a reconstructed proton in the final state described in Sec.~\ref{sec:disp}.
+Detailed GEANT4 simulations indicate that the average neutron reconstruction efficiency is about 87.4\% for H events and 80.1\% in C events using both the STT and the surrounding ECAL (Sec.~\ref{sec:numubarqe}).
 For $\nu_\mu p$ CC on H the presence of a neutron in the final state is tagged by requiring that no proton and two $\pi^+$ are present.
-These criteria correctly tag the neutron in 99.8\% of the cases, including events in which the neutron is not detected.
+These criteria correctly tag the neutron in 99.8\% of the H events with a neutron, including events in which the neutron is not detected.
 Events with a neutron in $\bar \nu_\mu p$ CC on H are tagged with an efficiency of 88\% by requiring that no proton and a number of pions ($\pi^-$+$\pi^+$+$\pi^0$) $\geq 2$ with total charge equal to zero are present in the final state.
 The analysis follows closely the one described in Sec.~\ref{sec:disp} for the subsamples with a proton, the main difference being the treatment of the neutron.
 We calculate the neutron energy using energy-momentum conservation and \eq{eq:RES2} with the $\pi^0$ replaced by a reduced hadron system $H^\prime$ excluding the neutron:

 where we use the same notations as in \eq{eq:DIS} with $h_i\equiv n$.
 We reconstruct the neutron momentum vector $\vec{p}_n$ following the same procedure described in Sec.~\ref{sec:numubarqe} for the QE process, combining the measured (smeared) direction of the neutron with the energy $E_n$ calculated from \eq{eq:DIS3}.
 For events with more than one neutron detected the calculation above is not applicable and we ignore the neutrons.